 You need to have one row of data in the Google Spreadsheet for every recipient and the values of that particular row will be used to send a personalized message to that recipient.
 Please note Gmail has a daily sending limit and you can send a maximum of 100 messages in a day.
 If you would like to send more, switch to Mail Merge Premium.

 Once you’ve filled the rows in the sheet with the necessary data, go to the Mail Merge menu in the Google Sheet and click Initialize.
 It may require authorization the first time you run this program so just click Grant Access.
 Don’t worry, you are just granting access to the sheet to access your Gmail account – no one else will have access to your data (Video).

 Now that you have granted access to Google Docs, click “Start Mail Merge”, choose the Gmail template you earlier created from the drop-down, enter the Sender’s name (this will show in the FROM field of your outgoing messages), tick the BCC option (if you want to get a copy of the outgoing emails) and hit Start Mail Merge.
 That’ it.

 Once the mail merge is complete, a new column “EMAIL_SENT” will be added to every row indicating that the row need not be processed should you run Mail Merge again on the same set of data.
 If you plan to include that row in mail merge again, just change the Mail Merge status column for that row from EMAIL_SENT to blank.

-You can upgrade to the premium version (PDF Manual) that includes additional features:
+You can upgrade to the premium edition of Mail Merge (PDF Manual) that includes additional features like:

-- Track your outgoing messages in Mail Merge with Google Analytics
+- Track your outgoing email messages in Mail Merge with Google Analytics

 - Support for Gmail aliases so you can send mails from any email address linked to your Gmail account.